Colombia's President-elect names Maria Fernanda Suarez energy minister

-BOGOTA (Reuters) - Colombia’s President-elect Ivan Duque on Wednesday named Maria Fernanda Suarez as mining and energy minister when he takes office in August, a role that will require her to bolster oil production to help weak economic growth and settle messy mining disputes.
+BOGOTA (Reuters) - Colombia’s President-elect Ivan Duque on Wednesday named Maria Fernanda Suarez as mining and energy minister when he takes office next month, a role that will require her to bolster oil output to help a weak economy and settle messy mining disputes.

 Suarez, 44, is currently executive vice president at state oil company Ecopetrol.
 She served as director of public credit at the finance ministry and as vice president of investments for the Porvenir pension fund.
 She has also held senior positions at Citibank, ABN AMRO and Bank of America.

 Suarez has a Masters degree in public policy from Georgetown University.
-She will replace German Arce.
+She will replace German Arce on Aug.
+7.

 “She has a brilliant resume in the public and private sectors,” Duque said in a statement.

-As mines and energy minister, Suarez faces a difficult task as Colombia struggles to increase oil production to help increase revenue and bolster the weak economy after years of weak international oil prices.
+As mines and energy minister, Suarez faces a difficult task as Colombia struggles to increase oil production to help increase revenue and stimulate a sluggish economy after years of weak international oil prices.

 “With her, we will promote greater diversification of national energy, efficiency and competitiveness in the sector, provide energy security for Colombia, and social and environmental responsibility in all energy mining production sectors,” Duque said.

-At current rates of production, Colombia has less than six years worth of oil reserves, the energy ministry says, and urgent investment in exploration is needed to replace reserves.
+At current rates of production, Colombia has less than six years worth of oil reserves - about 1.8 billion barrels - the energy ministry says, and urgent investment in exploration is needed to replace reserves.

 Duque’s solution to dwindling oil reserves is to encourage investment in exploration, which he says could provide years more oil production, and give tax relief to the sector.